US 197B • DAVID G. KAY • UC IRVINE • WINTER 2018

 Again, if you wish us to prepare, post the request on Piazza at least two days in advance.

 This is the document you will distribute to students in your seminar.
 It should include, at a minimum, a week-by-week schedule with meeting place and times, readings, and other assignments; a description of assignments and of attendance and grading policies; and your contact information.
-You may pattern your syllabus after this one or other models we will provide.
+You may pattern your syllabus after the US 198B syllabus or other models we will provide.

 Your detailed course plan should give an overview and rationale for the seminar, describe the seminar materials, list the student learning objectives (what students should be able to do at the end of the seminar), provide a detailed week-by-week description of class topics, activities, and assignments, and describe policies for attendance and grading.